kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

     EOF
     ```

-3. Wait for the TracePipeline to be in the `Running` state:
+3. Wait for the TracePipeline to be in the `Running` state.
+To check the state, run:

    ```bash
    kubectl get tracepipelines